-Join Alex Theedom for an in-depth discussion in this video Implement an exception manager, part of RESTful Service with JAX-RS 2.0.
+Join Alex Theedom for an in-depth discussion in this video Implement an exception manager, part of Java EE: RESTful Service with JAX-RS 2.0.

 - [Instructor] Okay let's implement…the final exception handling option…and create an exception manager.…An exception we want to handle…is the ISBN not found exception.…This has already been created in the exception package,…so let's create a class…and I'm going to call this class…ISBN not found exception manager.…ISBN…Exception…Not Found…Manager.…This class must implement the exception mapper interface.…

 The type that we need to pass to the exception mapper…is exception that we wish to map.…In this case it's gonna be ISBN not found exception.…There is only one method that we need to implement,…and that's the two response method.…In this method all we have to do is to return our response…with the appropriate ATTP code.…Which in this case I want to be no content.…So we do return…response…status…I want no content…and we call the build method to construct it.…

 The final thing we need to do…is to add a provider annotation to the class.…Now all we need to do is to change the code…so that when a request for a non existent ISBN number…

 Join Alex Theedom as he guides you through a wide range of topics, including how to define resource endpoints, how to add dynamism to your application with hypermedia, how to maintain data integrity with Bean Validation, and how to process messages with the JSON Processing API.
 Once you have completed this course, you'll be ready to develop your own client and server RESTful APIs.

 - Discover the extent of JAX-RS's features